caktus/django-scribbler/docs/plugins.rst

 ------------------------------------

 As noted above you can use the ``define`` call to load additional dependencies/libraries for your plugin from the set of libraries used by django-scribbler.
-The avaible libraries
+The available libraries
 are:

 - require: `RequireJS 2.1.4 <http://requirejs.org/>`_